James Goodale: Education and early career

 Goodale was born July 27, 1933, in Cambridge, Massachusetts.
-His mother, a college professor, was the daughter of the Shakespearean scholar Oscar James Campbell Jr., who wrote The Readers Encyclopedia of Shakespeare.
-Goodale graduated from the Pomfret School and Yale University in 1955, which he attended on the William Brinckerhoff Jackson Scholarship and was a member of Elihu.
+His mother, a college professor, was the daughter of the Shakespearean scholar Oscar James Campbell Jr. and he is the great grandson of Samuel Augustus Fuller.
+Goodale graduated from the Pomfret School and was an inductee in the Pomfret School Alumni Association’s Athletic Hall of Fame.
+He graduated Yale University in 1955, which he attended on the William Brinckerhoff Jackson Scholarship and where he was a member of Elihu a senior society.
 At Yale, he played on the baseball and hockey teams.
+In 2015 he was Recipient of the "George H.W.
+Bush '48 Lifetime of Leadership Award."
 He received his Juris Doctor from the University of Chicago Law School in 1958, which he attended on a National Honor Scholarship.

 From 1959 to 1963, he worked for the Wall Street law firm of Lord Day & Lord.
 That firm was also the long time outside counsel of The New York Times.
-During this time, he also served for six years in the Army Reserve as a strategic and intelligence research analyst, which influenced his views on overclassification and convinced him it was not a crime to publish classified information.
+During this time he also served for six years in the Army Reserve as a strategic and intelligence research analyst, which influenced his views on over classification and convinced him it was not a crime to publish classified information.

 The New York Times

 At age 29, Goodale set up the legal department at The New York Times and subsequently became its first General Attorney in 1963.
 In 1964, the Supreme Court decided New York Times v.
-Sullivan 9–0 in favor of the New York Times, overturning a libel conviction and establishing the modern rules for libel for public figures.
+Sullivan 9–0 in favor of the New York Times, overturning a libel conviction and establishing the modern rules of libel for public figures.

 In 1967, Goodale spearheaded the financial reorganization of the Times.
 He advised the Times' publisher Arthur Ochs Sulzberger to purchase Cowles Communications, a transaction that helped the Times regain profitability.
-He also conceived and implemented the stock structure which was used to bring the New York Times public, a structure that was later copied by The Washington Post and other media companies.
+He also conceived and implemented the stock structure which was used to bring the New York Times public from a company in excess of $300 million to a diversified $3 billion company in 1990, a structure that was later copied by The Washington Post and other media companies.